 Generally, patent applications in the U.S. are maintained in secrecy for a period of 18 months or more.
-There is even an opportunity under specific circumstances to keep the contents of patent applications hidden until the patent application matures to an issued patent.
 The patent positions of biotechnology and pharmaceutical companies are highly uncertain and involve complex legal and factual questions.
 Therefore, we cannot predict the breadth of claims allowed in biotechnology and pharmaceutical patents, or their enforceability.
 To date, there has been no consistent policy regarding the breadth of claims allowed in biotechnology patents.
 Third parties or competitors may challenge or circumvent our patents or patent applications, if issued.
 If our competitors prepare and file patent applications in the U.S. that claim technology also claimed by us, we may have to participate in interference or derivation proceedings declared by the U.S. Patent and Trademark Office ("USPTO") to determine priority of invention, which could result in substantial cost, even if the eventual outcome is favorable to us.
 Because of the extensive time required for development, testing and regulatory review of a potential product, it is possible that before we commercialize any of our products, any related patent may expire or remain in existence for only a short period following commercialization, thus reducing any advantage of the patent.
 However, the life of a patent covering a product that has been subject to regulatory approval may have the ability to be extended through the patent restoration program, although any such extension could still be minimal.
 Additionally, statutory caps impose further limitation on any such extensions.

 If a patent is issued to a third party containing one or more preclusive or conflicting claims, and those claims are ultimately determined to be valid and enforceable, we may be required to obtain a license, if available, under such patent or to develop or obtain alternative technology.
-In the event of litigation involving a third-party claim, an adverse outcome in the litigation could subject us to significant liabilities to such third party, require us to seek a license for the disputed rights from such third party, and/or require us to cease use of the technology.
+In the event of litigation involving a third party claim, an adverse outcome in the litigation could subject us to significant liabilities to such third party, require us to seek a license for the disputed rights from such third party, and/or require us to cease use of the technology.
 Further, our breach of an existing license or failure to obtain a license to technology required to commercialize our products may seriously harm our business.
-We also may need to commence litigation to enforce any patents issued to us or to determine the scope and validity of third-party proprietary rights.
+We also may need to commence litigation to enforce any patents issued to us or to determine the scope and validity of third party proprietary rights.
 Litigation would not only involve substantial costs but would also involve substantial time commitments on the part of our key executives and research and development personnel.